 ACM Media conference is not only a meeting where specialists discuss obvious factors affecting the industry.
 It is a place where potential threats to the industry are realized.
 The organizers have an idea that each and every specialist has an opinion and expect more surprises.
 Anyone attending the conference is expected to deliver his thoughts on the existing problems with an aim of coming up with solutions.

-The core objectives of ACM Multimedia conference will be to nurture and improve the efficiency and effectiveness of the multimedia industry.
-The conference seeks to achieve these objectives through tutorials, demonstrations, presentations (both oral and print), exhibitions and workshops.
+The core objectives of the ACM Multimedia conference will be to nurture and improve the efficiency and effectiveness of the multimedia industry.
+The conference seeks to achieve these objectives through tutorials, demonstrations, presentations (both oral and print), exhibitions, and workshops.
 The conference also involves competitive undertakings between research teams on puzzling multimedia problems.
 There are also interactive programs by computer specialists and multimedia professionals to enhance and discover better artistic communication in the multimedia industry.

-ACM Multimedia Conferences objectives has continued to enhance the multimedia industry and there is a lot of expectations in the coming 2016 ACM Multimedia conference that will be held in the Dutch city of Amsterdam.
+ACM Multimedia Conferences objectives have continued to enhance the multimedia industry and there is a lot of expectations in the coming 2016 ACM Multimedia conference that will be held in the Dutch city of Amsterdam.